5 ways our Migration Law course will set you up for an exciting career

 Graduate in 12 months

 We’ve designed our course so students can maximise their development of knowledge and skills across a manageable time frame.
 By enrolling in two subjects per semester for a total of three semesters, you’ll finish the course within 12 months.
-And with course intakes in July, November and March, you can begin the degree at a time that’s right for you.
+And with our next course intakes in November 2020 and February 2021, you can begin the degree at a time that’s right for you.

 We’ll prepare you for the next step